-The City could be even bigger and better
+The City is bigger and better this year

 With the release of The City on NBA 2K21, Visual Concepts took the ideas of The Park and Neighborhood and expanded them into this major metropolis.

-Things really delivered with the size of The City in NBA 2K21, but that doesn't mean 2K Games will hold back from growing even more with NBA 2K22.
+Things really delivered with the size of The City in NBA 2K21, but 2K Games didn't hold back from increasing the size, even more, in NBA 2K22.

-With four boroughs came four Rival Affiliations, and this is another thing that we could see expanded in NBA 2K22.
+With four boroughs came four Rival Affiliations, and they stuck with this model in NBA 2K22.

 The Power of Mayors